 Art.
-6. The President of the Republic shall be the Chief of State, he shall embody the National Unity, uphold respect for the Constitution, and ensure the regular functioning of the Governmental authorities and the continuity of the State.
+6. The President of the Republic shall be the Head of State, he shall embody the national unity, ensure respect for the Constitution, the regular functioning of the governmental authorities and the continuity of the State.

 He shall be the guarantor of the national independence, of the integrity of the territory, and of respect for agreements and treaties.